ModusCreateOrg/ardugo/README.md

 ![Modus ArduGo](https://raw.githubusercontent.com/ModusCreateOrg/go-arduboy-game/master/images/web/ModusCreat-ArduGo-1-MODUS-article-featured.jpg "Modus ArduGo")

-# Technical
+# Serial Shell
 ArduGo contains an optional command shell for developers and external automated testing.
-The project includes an automated test suite, written in Python, primarily for testing the game rules and play.

-### Serial Shell
 The interpreter polls one command-line on each iteration of the event loop.
 Events injected using the shell will activate in a different event loop.
 Multiple physical buttons may activate in one event loop, so the behavior is different.

-#### Arguments
+### Arguments
 Since the board has nine columns and rows, their argument values below range from 0 to 8.
 The address for the **mem** command is a 16-bit hexadecimal value with no leading **0x**.
 The second argument to the **mem** command is optional and causes the memory to render as the type.
-If the integer types **(i,l)** are uppercase, they will render in hexadecimal.
+If the integer types **(i,l)** are uppercase, they will dusplay in hexadecimal.

-#### Commands
+### Commands
 The interpreter evaluates these commands:

 * system